igenext/Python-DDoS/README.md

 2. Paste the data as a dictionary type in the respective variables.
 3. Run the ddos program.

-### It's better to deploy in several machines to see the actual results.
+### It's better to deploy in several machines to see the effective results.